 It is also possible to cycle most of the Camino routes which will allow you to cover more ground but we only recommend this if you are experienced.

-It is up to you but if this is the first time you experience the Camino, you’d probably like to meet fellow pilgrims and enjoy the unique atmosphere of the Camino Frances or Camino Portugues for instance.
+It is up to you but if this is the first time you experience the Camino, you will probably like to meet fellow pilgrims and enjoy the unique atmosphere of the Camino Frances or Camino Portugues for instance.

-If you are looking for an off the beaten track Camino trip, there are many other routes you can explore such as the Camino de Invierno.
+If you are looking for an off the beaten track Camino trip, there are many other routes you can explore, we’d suggest for instance walking the Camino de Invierno.

-How fit do I need to be for the Camino?
+Q6.
+How fit do I need to be to walk the Camino?

-What are the accommodation options on the Camino?
+Q7.
+What are the accommodation options for walking the Camino?